Close

 Noodles are safe to eat in pregnancy but in lesser quantities.
 It is because of the high amount of starch in it.

-7. Homemade or Unpasteurized Miso Paste
+7. Homemade or Unpasteurised Miso Paste

 This is something you should follow judiciously.
 You should avoid consuming homemade miso paste.
-It is because there are chances of cross-contamination at home during or after fermentation.
+This is because there are chances of cross-contamination at home during or after fermentation.
 However, commercially manufactured miso paste is safe to consume in pregnancy.
 There are zero chances of error when manufactured in a sterile factory.

 8. Sake and Mirin